In D.C., 34 Percent Of Graduates Received A Diploma Against District Policy

 - Most DCPS high schools exhibited a culture of passing and graduating students.

 This news comes about a week after the chief of D.C.'s secondary schools, Jane Spence, was removed from her post.
-All high and middle school principals in the district reported to her and she is, so far, the highest-ranking official to be placed on administrative following the WAMU/NPR investigation.
+All high school and middle school principals in the district reported to her and she is, so far, the highest-ranking official to be placed on administrative leave following the WAMU/NPR investigation.

-The school district also says it has permanently removed Ballou principal Yetunde Reeves, as well as the vice principal in charge of seniors at Ballou last year.
+The school district also says it has permanently removed Ballou Principal Yetunde Reeves and placed on leave the vice principal in charge of seniors at Ballou last year.

 And Monday, district leaders announced that the principal of another neighborhood school, Dunbar High School, was placed on administrative leave after investigators found 4,000 changes were made to 118 attendance records after they were filed by teachers.

-Investigators found that a lack of support from Central Office contributed to many of the system-wide policy violations.
+Investigators found that a lack of support from Central Office contributed to many of the systemwide policy violations.
 Training, communication and system monitoring were all inadequate.

-All of this casts a shadow over the school district's graduation rate, which has jumped 20 percentage points since 2011, and reinforces the findings of a recent survey of more than 600 public school teachers in Washington D.C., which showed teachers all across the district feel pressure from administrators to change grades and attendance records.
-That survey was conducted by Washington Teachers Union and the teacher group EmpowerEd.
+All of this casts a shadow over the school district's graduation rate, which had jumped 20 percentage points since 2011, and reinforces the findings of a recent survey of more than 600 public school teachers in the District, which showed that teachers all across D.C. feel pressure from administrators to change grades and attendance records.
+That survey was conducted by the Washington Teachers Union and the teacher group EmpowerEd.

-"What has been uncovered in both public and charter schools is a culture of fear," said Washington Teacher's Union President Liz Davis about the survey.
-"Perverse incentives, high stakes tests and a highly subjective performance evaluation system drive principals and teachers to do not what is best for students, but what makes our schools look good on a narrow set of indicators."
+"What has been uncovered in both public and charter schools is a culture of fear," said Washington Teachers Union President Liz Davis about the survey.
+"Perverse incentives, high-stakes tests and a highly subjective performance evaluation system drive principals and teachers to do not what is best for students, but what makes our schools look good on a narrow set of indicators."

 Most of the high school teachers who responded said their school required them to do extra documentation and additional interventions if they wanted to fail a student.
-Many educators said they got the message from school administrators that if they didn't pass enough students, it would negatively affect their evaluation.
+Many educators said they got the message from school administrators that if they didn't pass enough students, it would negatively affect their evaluations.

 Going forward

-In the same survey, teachers also said they want to work with D.C.
-Public School's Chancellor, Antwan Wilson, who is relatively new to the district, "in order to shift the school culture from fear, deceit and mistrust to true partnership focused on fixing, in a collaborative manner, the serious problems raised in the survey."
+In the same survey, teachers also said they want to work with the D.C.
+Public Schools' chancellor, Antwan Wilson, who is relatively new to the District, "to shift the school culture from fear, deceit and mistrust to true partnership focused on fixing, in a collaborative manner, the serious problems raised in the survey."

-Chancellor Wilson has said the system will establish an ombudsman to address school-level issues and provide a way for teachers to voice concerns about their schools.
+Wilson has said the system will establish an ombudsman to address school-level issues and provide a way for teachers to voice concerns about their schools.

 "I think it's important they understand if they feel they're being asked to do something against their better judgment ... that we have a process where they can do that separate from our grievance process," Wilson said.

-In the press conference Monday, Wilson outlined major policy changes and efforts the district will make sure, urgently, to ensure that "the class of 2018 gets the support it needs," including an overhaul to the grading policy later this school year.
+At the news conference Monday, Wilson outlined major policy changes and efforts the District will make, urgently, to ensure that "the class of 2018 gets the support it needs," including an overhaul to the grading policy later this school year.

 Since publishing our initial investigation, we have found this story playing out in schools across the country.
 We have heard from teachers in Vermont, West Virginia, Illinois, Maryland, South Carolina, Massachusetts, New York, Wyoming, Ohio and Pennsylvania.
-It's clear that schools everywhere are promoting and graduating under-prepared and chronically absent students by pressuring teachers and using shortcuts.
+It's clear that schools everywhere are promoting and graduating underprepared and chronically absent students by pressuring teachers and using shortcuts.

 Acacia Squires, editor at NPR Ed, contributed to this story.